deyaa-lab/reading-notes/read06.md

       JavaScript (JS)

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming .language with first-class function.

 JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.
-Read more about JavaScript.

 This section is dedicated to the JavaScript language itself, and not the parts that are specific to Web pages or other host environments.